arkency/posts/posts/2012-10-11-sending-async-data-from-rails-into-the-world.md

 Stay tunned for the next episodes.
 [Follow us on twitter](https://twitter.com/arkency) or subscribe to RSS feed so you do not miss it.

 You may be wondering why I'm writing about it.
-This is a part of our research for our new exciting product.
+This is a part of research for our new exciting product.
 [Sign up](http://eepurl.com/qHcUT) to be the first to know more about what we're doing.